 - Count your pulse for 30 seconds and multiply by two to find your beats per minute.

-The Center for Disease Control and Prevention (CDC) recommends adults get at least 150 minutes a week of moderate-intensity, or 75 minutes of vigorous-intensity aerobic activity.
+The (CDC) recommends adults get at least 150 minutes a week of moderate-intensity, or 75 minutes of vigorous-intensity aerobic activity.
 They also advise engaging in muscle-strengthening activities two or more days a week.

 Remember, this is the minimum recommendation.
 You can always go above these numbers.
 If you’re looking for additional health benefits, the CDC says you can increase your aerobic exercise to 300 minutes of moderate-intensity activity a week, or 150 minutes of vigorous exercise a week.